 The tidyverse is great.
-It will also provide a bridge to many of the big data tools that we'll encounter later in the course (SQL databases, etc.)
+As I keep hinting, it will also provide a bridge to many of the big data tools that we'll encounter later in the course (SQL databases, etc.)

 The tidyverse is great.
-It will also provide a bridge to many of the big data tools that we'll encounter later in the course (SQL databases, etc.)
+As I keep hinting, it will also provide a bridge to many of the big data tools that we'll encounter later in the course (SQL databases, etc.)